Florida Tip Laws (2026): Rules, Tip Credit, Pooling & Service Charges

 A mandatory service charge is usually added to cover additional costs for large parties or catering events.
 It implies that the restaurant has made a special effort to provide this meal or event, which is why it's a little more expensive.
 However, tipped employees have no right to this service charge in Florida.
 This money goes toward restaurant revenue.

-As of 2025, Florida law requires restaurants to disclose the purpose of any mandatory service charges and explicitly state that they are not tips unless shared with employees.
+As of 2026, Florida law requires restaurants to disclose the purpose of any mandatory service charges and explicitly state that they are not tips unless shared with employees.
 This mandatory transparency helps diners understand charges while promoting fair tipping practices.

 Also, if an employer decides to share service charges with employees, they must count them as wages, not tips.
+TipHaus integrates with all major POS systems, making service charge management and reporting seamless.

 In a commission-based compensation model, employees earn a percentage of sales instead of relying solely on traditional tips.
 This model is facilitated by introducing a service charge on guest bills, which is then distributed among the team based on their roles or a set percentage.
 Here's how it works in practice: